Structure salaries

 It should be noted that it is not only important to know how well they perform professionally, but also their skills and competencies, which will be an asset to your workforce.

-4. Value the Skills of Your Employees
+4. Value the skills of the employee

 An employee's salary should be adapted to the professional qualities and skills of each employee, such as their academic background, work experience, positive attitude, etc.

-5. Manage Emotional Pay
+5. Manage emotional pay

 Compensation for workers does not have to be just monetary.
 There is an aspect called emotional pay that is equally as important.
 It represents the level of satisfaction of the employees within the company.

-6. Use Minimum Wage as a Guide
+6. Use minimum wage as a guide

 To define the salary band, the minimum wage established by law is usually taken as a reference.
 This makes it much easier to find an average salary for each profile and it also gives an idea of what the employee's expectations are for their position.

-7. Conduct Surveys
+7. Conduct surveys

 With employee surveys, you can regularly measure employee satisfaction in your company - and find out whether your employees are content with their salary or would prefer a pay rise.

-8. Ensure Employee Satisfaction
+8. Ensure employee satisfaction

 Lastly, while salary matters above all else in keeping employees happy, a good salary alone is not enough.
 There is also an emotional component that influences how well an employee performs and their final choice if they are torn between two job offers.